-Part of my role is now leading the entire Journey Mapping process and, having trialled a number of approaches, I believe a CXJM is only completed by following these 4 clear stages:
+Part of my role is now leading the entire Journey Mapping process and, having trialled several approaches - I believe a CXJM is only completed by following these 4 clear stages:

-- Stage 1 - Empathy mapping – completed by core stakeholders, empathy mapping ends with a series of hypothesis on the audience’s experience to either prove or disprove.
+- Stage 1 - Empathy mapping – completed by core stakeholders, the process ends with a series of hypotheses on the audience’s experience to either prove or disprove.

 - Stage 3 - Mapping experiences – plotting the real customer behaviours across the stages of their experience (we have 10 stages that start with unaware and ends with advocacy).

-- Stage 4 - Extracting the moments of truth – what are the audience’s defining moments from within their overall experience?
+- Stage 4 - Extracting the moments of truth – what is the audience’s defining moments within their overall experience?
 You can define a clear role for communications in responding to them with the right content, message, or action when you can answer this.

-During the audience interview, the experiences that are captured are ‘conscious’ – people are recalling and retelling them.
+During the audience interview, the captured experiences are ‘conscious’ – people are recalling and retelling them.
 But what about capturing those ‘unconscious’ experiences?
 The ones that only online behaviour, and data, leaves behind as a digital footprint?

 Validate with data

 This is where overlaying a combination of quantitative and qualitative data comes into play.
-By adding Validate with Data into the aforementioned process (yes, it’s now a 5 stage process) means you can enrich and measure the moments of truth with some robust figures alongside the insights from the qualitative interviews.
+Adding validation with data into the aforementioned process (yes, it’s now a 5 stage process) means you can enrich and measure the moments of truth with some robust figures alongside the insights from the qualitative interviews.

 - Search data – an absolute treasure trove of insights.
 Search data can provide you with what people are searching for, what questions they are asking, on what device and when they did it.

 - Web analytics – often one of the largest sources of data.
-How are your audience accessing your website?
-What are they engaging with and what their ‘conversions’?
+How is your audience accessing your website?
+What are they engaging with, and what are their ‘conversions’?

 - Heuristic assessments – an important qualitative analysis of both your owned properties and ideally those of your competitors.

 Search data is only ever (really) analysed by your SEO or Analytics team.
-However, when using search data as part of your CXJM process, search data really is ab-so-lutely invaluable.
-Quite simply, this is because people tell, or ask, Google the truth.
+However, when using search data as part of your CXJM process, search data really is absolutely invaluable.
+Quite simply, this is because people tell or ask Google the truth.
 People are happy to ask Google things they would not dream of asking anyone else.
-As their search intent becomes more clear through their logged queries, so too do the insights you can glean from them.
+As their search intent becomes clearer through their logged queries, so do the insights you can glean from them.

 A project from the NHS in London called “Good Thinking” is a great case study where we have put this process into practice.

-The overall objective of the project is to improve the mental health of Londoners by encouraging them to self-manage their wellbeing.
-Our objective was to aggregate, structure and enrich existing research and understand how triggering contexts and experiences, associated with poor mental wellbeing, would translate digitally for the NHS.
+The project's overall objective is to improve the mental health of Londoners by encouraging them to self-manage their wellbeing.
+Our objective was to aggregate, structure and enrich existing research and understand how triggering contexts and experiences associated with poor mental wellbeing would translate digitally for the NHS.

-With CXJM at its core, we followed our 5 stage process and used a combination of empathy and journey mapping, COM-B behavioural analysis, social listening and keyword research to uncover real conversations, trends and patterns of behaviour.
+With CXJM at its core, we followed our five-stage process.
+We used a combination of empathy and journey mapping, COM-B behavioural analysis, social listening, and keyword research to uncover real conversations, trends, and behaviour patterns.

 The first step was to complete a series of empathy maps for the key intended audience groups.
 This activity involved stakeholders empathising and mapping out needs, touchpoints, pain points and goals.

-Next were the audience interviews, where the experiences of a group of Londoners was captured into ‘stories’.
-Their experiences were then mapped onto a CX journey map, which clearly indicated the blockers and challenges faced by them when trying to find the right information they needed online.
+Next were the audience interviews, where we captured the experiences of a group of Londoners into ‘stories’.
+We then mapped their experiences onto a CX journey map, indicating the blockers and challenges they faced when seeking the right information they needed online.

-Now the moments of truth were known, we were able to use a combination of search and social data to add a sophisticated layer of information.
-We took the search data of millions of Londoners and were able to extract several learnings including:
+When we knew the moments of truth, we used a combination of search and social data to add a sophisticated layer of information.
+We took the search data of millions of Londoners and were able to extract several learnings, including:

-- What search terms are the most popular and common in relation to mental wellbeing
+- What search terms are the most popular and common concerning mental wellbeing

 - Which online touchpoints are people already using